-These maple orange chicken wings are messy to eat but are worth the cleanup.
-I glazed them with a sticky sauce made from maple syrup, orange juice, salt, butter, cloves and some crushed red pepper flakes.
+These crispy, baked maple orange chicken wings are messy to eat but are worth the cleanup.
+They are glazed with a sticky sauce made from maple syrup, orange juice, salt, butter, cloves and crushed red pepper flakes.
 Sweet, sour, salty and spicy!

 This post was originally published on Dec.
 13, 2014.

 For more delicious wings, check out this Ginger Lime Cilantro Chicken Wings recipe.